jshub/jshub.github.com/_posts/blog/testing/2009-08-26-continuous_integration_with_runcoderun.markdown

 This is the first in a series of posts to discuss how we have deeply integrated testing into our Javascript development process, starting first with **Continuous Testing**.

 We have been using [Hudson][] as our [Continuous Integration][ci] server from *Day One&trade;*.
-Although it is commonly associated with Java projects, we built ourselves the means to automate the tests at the start of the project.
+Although it is commonly associated with Java projects, we built ourselves the means to automate our tests from the beginning.

-We knew would get a good return on our investment for ourselves and in the visibility this gave to our sponsors that *Stuff Is Happening&trade;*.
+We knew we would get a good return on our investment for ourselves and in the visibility these test results gave to our sponsors that *Stuff Is Happening&trade;*.

   [hudson]: https://hudson.dev.java.net/
   [ci]: http://en.wikipedia.org/wiki/Continuous_integration